 Dutch is the official language.
 English is widely spoken.
-Fries (as well as Dutch) is spoken by the people of Friesland province.
+Frisian (as well as Dutch) is spoken by the people of Friesland Province.

 There are no health risks associated with travel to the Netherlands and no vaccinations are required for entry into the country.
 The water is safe to drink.
-The standard of health care in the Netherlands is very high, but the necessary health insurance provisions must be made before travelling.
+The standard of health care is very high, but the necessary health insurance provisions must be made before travelling.
 A reciprocal agreement exists with other EU countries, which entitles nationals to low-cost emergency medical treatment.
 A European Health Insurance Card (EHIC) is necessary for this purpose.
-Although medication is widely available in the Netherlands it is always best to take along any prescribed medication, in its original packaging, and accompanied by a signed and dated letter from your doctor detailing what it is and why it is needed.
+After Brexit, the Global Health Insurance Card (GHIC) replaced the European Health Insurance Card (EHIC) for UK citizens.
+The GHIC allows UK citizens access to state healthcare during visits to the EU.
+The GHIC is not valid in Norway, Iceland, Liechtenstein or Switzerland, nor is it an alternative to travel insurance.
+Although medication is widely available in the Netherlands, it is always best to take along any prescribed medication, in its original packaging, and accompanied by a signed and dated letter from a doctor detailing what it is and why it is needed.

 Service charges are included in hotel rates, restaurant bills and taxi fares, usually at about 15 percent.
 Tipping for good service is always appreciated but not necessary.
 It is customary to tip taxi drivers and waiters about 10 percent.